google/timesketch/docs/guides/admin/install-gke.md

 - A Google Cloud Account and a project to work from
 - The ability to create GCP resources

-**This guide setup the following services in GKE**
+**This guide will expose the following ports and services internally in GKE**

-- Timesketch web/api server
+- 5000 - Timesketch web/api server
-- Timesketch importer/analysis worker
+- 5000 - Timesketch importer/analysis worker
-- PostgreSQL database
+- 5432 - PostgreSQL database
-- OpenSearch single-node cluster
+- 9200 - OpenSearch single-node cluster
-- Redis key-value database (for worker processes)
+- 6379 - Redis key-value database (for worker processes)
-- Optionally deployable ingress for external access

 **NOTE**: Given that Timesketch K8s is a relatively new feature, this guide will set up a single node OpenSearch cluster until further testing is done.
 Please be aware of any performance dips this may cause as you scale out Timesketch.